 The insured trauma conditions are set out on the previous page.
-Each condition has an insurance definition which is set out in the section 'Child cover definitions' starting on page 43.
+Each condition has an insurance definition which is set out in the section 'Child cover definitions' on pages 43 and 44.
 No benefit is payable if the insured child's condition does not meet the specific definition set out in these policy conditions.